 The Mental Capacity (Amendment) Act 2019 and accompanying regulations and Code of Practice sets out the procedures to be followed by Local Authorities and NHS bodies to ensure the protection of Human Rights and provide legal Safeguards where an individual who lacks capacity to consent may be deprived of their liberty.
-These arrangements (known as the Liberty Protection Safeguards (LPS)) replace the previous Deprivation of Liberty Safeguards (DOLS) and are due to be implemented from October 2020.
+These arrangements (known as the Liberty Protection Safeguards (LPS)) replace the previous Deprivation of Liberty Safeguards (DOLS).